dr-kinder/code-samples/_readme.txt

 -------------------------------------------------------------------------
 while_loop.py
 -------------------------------------------------------------------------
-Use a while loop to generate multiple solutions to the quadratic equation.
+Use a while loop to generate solutions to the quadratic equation.

 For alternate solutions to the same problem, see for_loop.py and vectorize.py.